Timeline of atomic models: all atom models in order

 Dalton also formulated the Law of Multiple Proportions, which states that when two elements form more than one compound, the masses of one element that combine with a fixed mass of the other element are in the ratio of simple whole numbers.

-Thompson discovered the electron as a subatomic particle with cathode ray tubes.
+Thomson discovered the electron as a subatomic particle using cathode ray tubes.
 These new negatively charged particles came to be considered part of the structure of atoms.

-Thomson's model of the atom is also known as the raisin pudding model since JJ Thomson conceived of the atom as a raisin pudding.
-In this model, the atom would be formed by a positive mass to which the electrons would be attached like raisins in the cake.
+Thomson's atomic model is also known as the plum pudding model because JJ Thomson conceived the atom as a plum pudding.
+In this model, the atom would be made up of a positive mass to which electrons would attach themselves like plums in a cake.

 Thomson conducted experiments with cathode ray tubes and discovered the existence of negatively charged subatomic particles that he called electrons.
 This discovery challenged the previous idea that atoms were indivisible and uniform.

-According to Thomson's model, the negatively charged electrons were embedded in a positively charged matrix.
-This created a balance of electrical charges, resulting in a globally neutral atom.
-Visually, the atom was compared to a "raisin pudding", where the electrons represented the "raisins" and the positive charge the "pudding mass".
+According to Thomson's model, negatively charged electrons were embedded in a positively charged matrix.
+This created a balance of electrical charges, resulting in an overall neutral atom.
+Visually, the atom was compared to a "raisin pudding," where the electrons represented the "raisins" and the positive charge the "pudding mass."

-Thomson proposed that the positive charge was evenly distributed throughout the structure of the atom, thus keeping the electrons in equilibrium within it.
+Thomson proposed that positive charge was distributed evenly throughout the structure of the atom, keeping electrons in balance within it.
 This idea explained how atoms could be electrically neutral despite having separate electrical charges within them.

 Although Thomson's model introduced the idea that atoms had subatomic components and charges, it did not explain why electrons did not collapse into the nucleus due to repulsive electrical forces between negative charges.

-Thomson's model of the atom also failed to address how electrons were arranged in orbits around the nucleus.
+Thomson's atomic model also did not address how electrons were organized in orbits around the nucleus.

 Importance

-Although Thomson's model was later superseded by more complete models, his discovery of electrons and his proposal for a subatomic structure dramatically changed scientific understanding at the time.
+Although Thomson's model was later superseded by more complete models, his discovery of electrons and his proposal for a subatomic structure dramatically changed the scientific understanding of the time.

-These findings paved the way for future developments in atomic theory and laid the foundation for more sophisticated models to explain the organization and behavior of electrons in atoms.
+These findings paved the way for future developments in atomic theory and laid the foundation for more sophisticated models explaining the organization and behavior of electrons in atoms.

-In Rutherford's model, known as the "planetary" or "nucleus" model, Ernest Rutherford said that atoms were easily transposable by electrical charges.
-His model defined the atom as a heavy nucleus with a positive charge and that the electrons revolve around it so that most of the atom was made up of empty space.
+In the Rutherford model, known as the "planetary" or "nucleus" model, Ernest Rutherford argued that atoms were easily transposable by electrical charges.
+His model defined the atom as a heavy, positively charged nucleus with electrons orbiting around it in such a way that most of the atom was made up of empty space.

-Rutherford's model of the atom marked a crucial advance in the understanding of atomic structure in the early 20th century.
-The key aspects of this model are detailed below:
+Rutherford's atomic model marked a crucial advance in the understanding of atomic structure in the early 20th century.
+Key aspects of this model are detailed below:

 Experiment

-Rutherford and his team carried out an experiment in which they shot alpha particles (helium nuclei) at a thin sheet of gold.
-They expected the particles to pass through the foil with little deflection due to the common belief at the time that atoms were mostly empty space.
+Rutherford and his team conducted an experiment in which they fired alpha particles (helium nuclei) at a thin sheet of gold.
+They expected the particles to pass through the sheet with little deflection because of the common belief at the time that atoms were mostly empty space.

 Discovery of the atomic nucleus

-However, the result was surprising: some alpha particles deviated significantly and even bounced back.
-Rutherford concluded that this could only be explained if the atoms contained a small, dense, positively charged nucleus at their center, which concentrated most of the atom's mass.
+However, the result was surprising: some alpha particles were significantly deflected and even bounced back.
+Rutherford concluded that this could only be explained if the atoms contained a small, dense, positively charged nucleus at their centre, which concentrated most of the atom's mass.

 Empty space in the atom

-Based on his experiment, Rutherford also came to the conclusion that most of the atom consisted of empty space, since most of the alpha particles passed through the gold foil without deflecting at all.
+Based on his experiment, Rutherford also concluded that most of the atom consisted of empty space, since most of the alpha particles passed through the gold foil without being deflected at all.

-Although Rutherford's model of the atom introduced the concept of a central nucleus, it did not offer a detailed explanation of how electrons were organized around the nucleus.
-Due to electrical forces between the opposite charges, the electrons should have collapsed into the nucleus according to classical electromagnetic laws.
+Although Rutherford's atomic model introduced the concept of a central nucleus, it did not offer a detailed explanation of how electrons were organized around the nucleus.
+Because of the electrical forces between opposite charges, electrons should have collapsed into the nucleus according to classical electromagnetic laws.

 Importance of the atomic model